 ECO-India stands for energy efficient community-based water and wastewater treatment systems for deployment in India.
-Eco-India is a collaborative project being supported by the Indian Department of Science and Technology (DST) and the Directorate-General for Research & Innovation from the European Commision (FP7).
-The overall aim of the project is to develop a sustainable, innovative, environmental friendly and cost effective water supply system for arsenic-affected water-stressed regions in India.
-The two consortia, Indian (DST) and European (FP7), will establish pilot schemes for:
+Eco-India was supported by the Indian Department of Science and Technology (DST) and the Directorate-General for Research & Innovation from the European Commision (FP7).
+The project developed a sustainable, innovative, environmental friendly and cost effective water supply system for arsenic-affected water-stressed regions in India.
+The two consortia, Indian (DST) and European (FP7), have established pilot schemes for:

 - Sustainable catchment area and reservoir management

 - Surface water supply schemes based on solar power